No grand prize Powerball winner as jackpot grows to $730 million

 There have now been 35 consecutive drawings without a top prize winner.

-The current Mega Millions jackpot stands at $850 million dollars, with the next drawing on Tuesday.
+The current Mega Millions jackpot stands at $850 million, with the next drawing on Tuesday.

 Mega Millions and Powerball are both played in 45 states as well as Washington, D.C., and the U.S. Virgin Islands.
 Powerball also is offered in Puerto Rico.